twitter/communitynotes/content/rating-notes.md

 {{< figure src="../images/4-birdwatch-site.png">}}

-You can learn more about how Birdwatch chooses notes for each of these views on the [**Note Ranking**](../note-ranking) page of the Guide.
+You can learn more about how Community Notes chooses notes for each of these views on the [**Note Ranking**](../note-ranking) page of the Guide.

 ## Rating notes on Twitter

-Birdwatch contributors and people in limited test groups may also see cards to rate notes when browsing Twitter.
+Community Notes contributors and people in limited test groups may also see cards to rate notes when browsing Twitter.
 You can tap to rate those notes.

 {{< figure src="../images/birdwatch-notes-on-twitter.png">}}